vircadia/vircadia-docs-sphinx/docs/source/create/entities/entity-behavior.rst

 Set an Entity to Cast a Shadow
 -------------------------------------

 You can make your entity behave like a real world object by making it cast a shadow on other entities and avatars.
-In Project Athena, entities cast shadows only from the key light, not from the light entities.
+In Vircadia, entities cast shadows only from the key light, not from the light entities.
 The key light is a parallel source of light, like the sun.

 Here are the different shadow settings you can configure: